CartoDB/academy/_app/_sql-postgis/02-postgis-in-cartodb.md

 Also notice that the `cartodb_id` column was also selected so that interactivity (click events, hovers) can be enabled.

-To extend this to see which musicians are in the buffer, [create a multilayered map](https://carto.com/docs/tutorials/multilayer_overview.html) by clicking on "+ Add Layer" at the top of the [CartoDB Sidebar](https://carto.com/docs/cartodb-editor/maps/#cartodb-sidebar).
+To extend this to see which musicians are in the buffer, [create a multilayered map](https://carto.com/docs/tutorials/multilayer_overview.html) by clicking on "+ Add Layer" at the top of the [CARTO Sidebar](https://carto.com/docs/cartodb-editor/maps/#cartodb-sidebar).
 Select the dataset `mississippi_blues_musicians`.
 Finally, style it to your liking.

 ![ST_Buffer of U.S. Route 61]({{ site.baseurl }}/img/course4/lesson2/buffer-example.png)